filecoin-station/desktop/docs/MODULE_INTERFACE.md

 6. A module's `stderr` will be stored in the same module-specific log file as its `stdout`, to be used for post-mortem debugging.

 7. A module exposes its stats via HTTP(S), on an address communicated via `stdout` (see above `API:`).
-The response will be a JSON object.
-It is for Station to interpret the response and update its UI accordingly.
-The responses should be as consistent as possible.
+The response will be a JSON object with at least the following fields:

-    Example:
     ```json
     {
       "jobsCompleted": 1234
     }
     ```

+    The number of jobs completed is expected to be a monotonically increasing number.
+It's the responsibility of the module to persist this number across process restarts.

+    The module may include additional fields in the JSON response, although these will be ignored by Station.

 7. A module can be told to shut down via signal `SIGTERM`